SCS Capital Management, LLC Relationship Summary

 Disciplinary History – Do you or your financial professionals have legal or disciplinary history?

-No. Investors may visit Investor.gov/CRS for a free and simple search tool to research our firm and our firm’s financial professionals.
+No for our firm.
+Yes for our financial professionals.
+Investors may visit Investor.gov/CRS for a free and simple search tool to research our firm and our firm’s financial professionals.

 - “As a financial professional, do you have any disciplinary history?
 For what type of conduct?”